Nebraska Department of

 FEE

-Less than 50 tons per year of any single regulated air pollutant (excluding HAPs); or
+Less than 50 tons per year of any listed air pollutant; or

 Less than 2.5 tons per year of any single hazardous air pollutant (HAP); or